 • More accessible to non-technical users[2]

-UI Bakery Review
+Real-World Experience with UI Bakery

 UI Bakery is a great experience.
 I used Supabase as the underlying project and connected it to the PostgreSQL database created in Supabase, allowing me to perform admin visualization tasks.
 It took me two days to create a service and deploy it to the admin.
 I created CRUD operations for each service component in the admin and even added business metrics.
-I accomplished all of this using Supabase and UI Bakery.

 UI Bakery makes it easy to create, update, and delete rows and columns related to each table.
 This makes it easy to implement CRUD operations, which is a significant advantage for admin use cases.
 I believe this feature covers all the drawbacks.